 WHAT IS EPILEPSY?

 The medical community has identified more than 40 different types of seizures, and the different seizure types result in a wide range of physical symptoms.
 In 70% of cases there is no known cause of epilepsy.
-The most common known cause of epilepsy is a head injury, and seizures can also result from infections, tumors, strokes, poisoning, and maternal injury.
+The most common known cause of epilepsy is a head injury, but seizures can also result from infections, tumors, strokes, poisoning, and maternal injury.

 Epilepsy can be difficult to live with because of the chronic and episodic nature of seizures, and because individuals often present unusual behaviors during a seizure.
 Many people with epilepsy or seizure disorders are affected by the stigma and misunderstanding that still persists among the general public due to a relatively low awareness of seizures.
 Research has shown that adults who experience seizures often show higher levels of depression and underemployment, and families of children with epilepsy often show higher levels of family disintegration.